How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 Tone matters.
 While what you say in a cover letter for lawyers is obviously important, it also matters how you say it.

 No matter what type of legal job you’re applying for, you always want to convey a professional tone.
 However, depending on the law firm you’re applying to, using a personal tone may work to your advantage.
-Tailor your tone to match that of the law firm you’re applying to.
+Tailor your tone to match the law firm you’re applying to.

-If you’re writing a big law cover letter, for example, you’ll want to err on the side of being more formal.
+If you’re writing a Big Law cover letter, for example, you’ll want to err on the side of being more formal.
 For a smaller local law firm?
 Check their website and match the tone to demonstrate your familiarity with their firm.

 5. Proofread